 Automobile accidents can be life changing.
-The Association of Safe International Road Travel notes that each year over 37,000 people die in road crashes and an additional 2.35 million are injured or disabled.It is important to contact an attorney who deals with traffic violations, personal injury and criminal defense.Choose Murray Law Offices and our legal services attorneys, to investigate your accident.
+The Association of Safe International Road Travel notes that each year over 37,000 people die in road crashes and an additional 2.35 million are injured or disabled.It is important to contact an attorney who deals with traffic violations, personal injury and criminal defense.Choose Murray Law Group, LLC and our legal services attorneys, to investigate your accident.
 She has significant experience in Horry and Georgetown counties and he will provide you with the peace of mind going forward with your case.

 When to call Murray Law after your accident: